-From 2010 to 2016, Schmitz was the China Correspondent for the public radio business program Marketplace.
-Schmitz has won several awards for his reporting on China, including two national Edward R. Murrow awards and an Education Writers Association award.
+Schmitz has won several awards for his reporting on China, including two national Edward R. Murrow Awards and an Education Writers Association Award.
 His work was also a finalist for the 2012 Investigative Reporters and Editors Award.
 His reporting in Japan — from the hardest-hit areas near the failing Fukushima nuclear power plant following the earthquake and tsunami — was included in the publication 100 Great Stories, celebrating the centennial of Columbia University's Journalism School.
-In 2012, Rob exposed the fabrications in Mike Daisey's account of Apple's supply chain on This American Life.
-His report was featured in the show's "Retraction" episode, the most downloaded episode in the program's 16-year history.
-Prior to his radio career, Schmitz lived and worked in China — first as a teacher for the Peace Corps in the 1990s, later as a freelance print and video journalist.
+In 2012, Schmitz exposed the fabrications in Mike Daisey's account of Apple's supply chain on This American Life.
+His report was featured in the show's "Retraction" episode.

+From 2010 to 2016, Schmitz was the China correspondent for Marketplace.
+He's also worked as a reporter for NPR Member stations KQED, KPCC, and MPR.
+Prior to his radio career, Schmitz lived and worked in China — first as a teacher for the Peace Corps in the 1990s, and later as a freelance print and video journalist.
 He speaks Mandarin and Spanish.
-He has a Master's degree from Columbia University's Graduate School of Journalism.
+He has a master's degree from Columbia University's Graduate School of Journalism.

 Schmitz is the author of Street of Eternal Happiness: Big City Dreams Along a Shanghai Road (2016), a profile of individuals who live, work, and dream along a single street that runs through the heart of China's largest city.